chasseurmic/TWRDownloadManager/README.md

 **09.22.2014 - UPDATE!!!**

-In v1.0.0 `TWRDownloadManager` now supports background modes.
+**v1.0.0** of `TWRDownloadManager` now supports background modes.
 The  API has changed so it’s not backwards compatible, hence its bump to v1.0.0.
 See the documentation below for further information.

 A demo project has also been added to showcase the use of the download manager in its simplest form.

+**v1.1.0** of `TWRDownloadManager` adds the ability to pass a block when creating the download to keep track of an estimated remaining download time.
+The algorithm can definitely be improved but it works.

+Updated demo project.

 ## Installing the library